 - And more

 As I mentioned earlier, 80% of sales conversions happen within 18 months from the initial contact.
 So if you have a list and the system to stay with touch with you potential patients, you are a lot more likely to earn their business.

 Step 6 - Patient Retention

-The last step of the marketing plan and the Simple Marketing blueprint is Customer retention.
+The last step of the marketing plan and the Simple Marketing blueprint is Patient retention.

 That is a process of: